-9. Next M e of meeting at 4.59pm.
-Teptember 2023 Chair SS thanked everyone for attending.
-Confirmed the main thing the committee needs to improve on is the quorum.
-SD questioned whether it would it be better as an after-hours meeting?
-LS noted this could be flagged for discussion on the terms of reference/quorum.
-SS noted that she liked the option for a zoom meeting for people who are unable to attend in person.
-8. Genera Business month after the Pest Plant and Animal framework.
-Advised it would also be given to the committee to provide comment.
-Will be advertised in the paper and Councils yoursay website and user groups will be directly advised.
-The final document will have a table of comments and recommendations from submissions.
+8. General Business The final document will have a table of comments and recommendations from submissions.
 JD noted that the year 2026 is coming soon, questioned if the committee could have an update on how the Council is tracking and how they are planning to achieve the goals.
 SD advised she was recently intrigued to see lights on at 2pm in the afternoon at Reid Oval, questioned why these would be switched on?
 DL responded that they are turned on for junior footy on Sunday.
 DL advised that as part of being a state-wide facility there are certain standards it needs to fit for it to be accessible, suitable for state and regional and to be broadcast.
-BY noted he would be interested to know how the decision is made to turn them on.
+BY noted the would be interested to know how the decision is made to turn them on.
 JH responded that it was up to the footy club as they are responsible for lighting.
 Suggest it is how we run these lights through solar that can make the use of them "green".
-Chair
+SS thanked everyone for attending.
+Confirmed the main thing the committee needs to improve on is the quorum.
+SD questioned whether it would it be better as an after-hours meeting?
+LS noted that she liked the option for a zoom meeting for people who are unable to attend in person.
+Close of meeting at 4.59pm.
+28 September 2023 Chair